Tips

 Control where Caches live

-The storage for cache results of all kinds, downloads, cached compilation results from C and Nuitka, is done in a platform dependent directory as determined by the appdirs package.
-However, you can override it with setting the environment variable NUITKA_CACHE_DIR to a base directory.
-This is for use in environments where the home directory is not persisted, but other paths are.
+The storage for cache results of all kinds, downloads, and cached compilation results from C and Nuitka, is done in a platform-dependent directory as determined by the appdirs package.
+However, you can override it by setting the environment variable NUITKA_CACHE_DIR to a base directory.
+This is for use in environments where the home directory does not persist but other paths do.

 Cache name